CausesBy Mayo Clinic Staff

 Hypocretin levels are particularly low in those who experience cataplexy.
 Exactly what causes the loss of hypocretin-producing cells in the brain isn't known, but experts suspect it's due to an autoimmune reaction.

 Research indicates a possible association with exposure to the H1N1 virus (swine flu) and a certain form of H1N1 vaccine that's currently administered in Europe.
 It's not yet known if the virus directly triggers narcolepsy or whether exposure to the virus increases the likelihood that someone will have narcolepsy.

 In some cases, genetics may play a role.

 The normal process of falling asleep begins with a phase called non-rapid eye movement (NREM) sleep.
 During this phase, your brain waves slow considerably.
 After an hour or so of NREM sleep, your brain activity changes, and REM sleep begins.
 Most dreaming occurs during REM sleep.

 In narcolepsy, however, you may suddenly enter into REM sleep without first experiencing NREM sleep, both at night and during the day.
-Some of the characteristics of REM sleep, such as sudden lack of muscle tone, sleep paralysis and vivid dreams, occur during other sleep stages in people with narcolepsy.
+Some of the characteristics of REM sleep, such as cataplexy, sleep paralysis and hallucinations, occur during wakefulness or drowsiness in people with narcolepsy.